This post may contain affiliate links. See our affiliate disclaimer here.

 The simplest way to watch TV in an RV is to use an antenna to access over-the-air channels.
 Most new RV models come with built in HDTV antennas, so the only setup required is to turn on the TV and scan for channels from the main menu.

-If your rig did not come equipped with an antenna, you can buy this one for under $40 on Amazon
+If your rig did not come equipped with an antenna, you can buy this one for under $40 on Amazon.

 The number of channels varies greatly depending on the area.
-Most locations offer at least a couple of the main networks (ABC, CBS, NBC and FOX) and other channels like PBS and ION.
+Most locations offer at least a couple of the main networks (ABC, CBS, NBC, and FOX) and other channels like PBS and ION.
 You will never find cable-only channels like ESPN or Discovery.

 In most locations, we are able to watch twenty to fifty channels just using the antenna.
-You can view the available channels at an RV park by going to TV Guide Listings
+You can view the available channels at an RV park by going to TV Guide Listings.

 On the guide, you can enter the zip code and select antenna to see the full list of channels available.
-TV Guide is useful for finding programs since the on screen guide is limited when watching over the air TV.
+TV Guide is useful for finding programs since the on-screen guide is limited when watching over-the-air TV.

 Pros

-• Local news channels are available so you can keep up with current events in the area you are currently located.
+- Local news channels are available so you can keep up with current events in the area you are currently located

 Cons